tpoisot/ms_pop_networks/ms_pop.md

 Allesina Eklof

 [f:traits]: traits.pdf "Traits and populations"
-![Assuming that  species interact based on the value of their traits, looking at the inter-population variance of trait values is important.
-In the above example, three populations of each three secies interact (**A**).
-Aggregated at the species level, this yields a network represented in **B**.
-However, if one is to examine each population separately, the *actual* network shares no properties with its species-level counterpart (**C**)\label{f:traits}.][f:traits]
+![Panel **a** represents the interactions between different populations (circles) of four species, identified by the boundaries of their morphospaces (dashed lines).
+This network is mostly made of linear food chains, and has one generalist consumer.
+When aggregated at the species level however,as shown in **B**, it becomes a "diamond" food-web, with different dynamical consequences.
+Because the trait values of populations within a species differ, each indivudal population can interact differently than the species it belongs to.\label{f:traits}.][f:traits]

 ## Benefits for network analysis